 - Keep versions organized and easy to find

-- See the status of all your documents at a glance
+- See the status of all your files at a glance

 1. Upload your documents to a review platform

-When it comes to uploading documents, Filestage works like WeTransfer and Dropbox – you just drag and drop them into your project.
+When it comes to uploading files, Filestage works like WeTransfer and Dropbox – you just drag and drop them into your project.

 But that’s where the similarities end.

-Filestage is a complete tool for document feedback, collaboration, version management, and approval.
+Filestage is a complete review software for document feedback, collaboration, version management, and approval.
 As you’ll discover over the next four steps, it brings everything together and speeds up your review rounds so you can finally focus on creating your best work.

 Filestage supports everything from PDFs to PowerPoint files (plus all your other file formats)